 There are always loopholes in your competitors’ strategies that you can use to your benefit.
 You can begin to exploit their weaknesses and expand your presence once you have a foothold.

-Integrating PPC and SEO data for massive wins
+Integrating PPC vs. SEO data for massive wins

 Sharing SEO Data with PPC